JaneliaSciComp/janelia-unity-toolkit/org.janelia.background/README.md

 ### Janelia.SetupCylinderBackground

 Adds the `Window/Set Up Background Cylinder` menu item in the Unity editor.
 This menu item launches a dialog for placing a background cylinder around a subject `GameObject`.
+The cylinder is constrained to translate along with the subject, but note that this behavior occurs only in a stand-alone executable or when the "play" button is pressed in the Unity editor.
+The cylinder's rotation does not change as the subject moves, but the dialog does give an option for setting its initial rotation around its spine (_y_ axis), which controls the orientation of the texture on the cylinder.

 ### Janelia.StartupCylinderBackground